noun; the combination of masculine and feminine characteristics into an ambiguous form

 But hold on, this story isn’t about how flashy his fashion sense is.
 We’re rooting for this hot-to-the-touch man because he is, arguably, the ultimate gender bender that the country has or will ever witness.
 From floral couture to embellished t-shirts, from flowy tunics to neon overalls, from extravagant red-carpet appearances to funky street style, Singh has been blurring lines between genders since seven straight years.
 Call him flamboyant, call him eclectic, laude him or troll him, there’s no looking away from his inclusive fashion looks.

 In the words of the woman behind this fashion revolution, Nitasha Gaurav, “When I am styling him, I don’t think of him as man or woman.
 It’s absolute free reign of creativity.”
-While she agrees that the likes of Prince and David Bowie are her reference leads when styling her muse, in all honesty, it’s Ranveer who sets the trend and the rest follow it.
+While she agrees that the likes of Prince and David Bowie are her reference leads when styling her muse, in all honesty, it’s Ranveer Singh’s dressing style that sets the trend and the rest follow it.
 Nitasha also adds that it’s very rare to find men who voluntarily venture into androgynous dressing and have zero qualms about it.
 In fact, Singh hasn’t regretted a single style experiment in all these years, nope, not even one!

 Sure, some of them may laugh it off as a ‘Ranveer thing’ but we, as a generation of the most body-conscious people, certainly need to take lessons from the actor on how to throw the fear of societal judgement to the dogs.
 On that note, we’ve scoured through pages and pages of his style files to create a crash course on gender-fluid dressing.
 Open your books, children.